 Potential Risks: - Potential ISP detection - Bandwidth limitations - Complex setup requirements

-The project comes as more privacy-conscious users seek alternatives to commercial VPN services — reflecting a broader shift toward decentralized, user-controlled networking solutions.
+The project comes as more privacy-conscious users are looking for alternatives to commercial VPN services — it's part of a bigger shift toward decentralized, user-controlled networking solutions.